Glossary

 How It Works

-An AI model without guardrails will try to be helpful in any way it can, including ways you did not intend.
-Guardrails set the boundaries for what the model should and should not do.
-They are especially important for enterprise deployments where a wrong output can have real consequences.
+An AI model without guardrails will try to be helpful in any way it can, including ways you didn't intend.
+Guardrails set the boundaries for what the model should and shouldn't do.
+They're especially important for enterprise deployments where a wrong output can have real consequences.

 Guardrails operate at multiple levels.
-Input guardrails check what goes into the model (filtering out prompt injection attempts, blocking off-topic requests).
-Output guardrails check what comes out (validating format, checking for prohibited content, ensuring factual grounding).
-Action guardrails control what the model can do (limiting which tools it can call, requiring human approval for high-impact actions).
+Input guardrails check what goes into the model, filtering out prompt injection attempts, PII, or off-topic requests.
+Output guardrails check what comes out: validating structure, flagging prohibited content, scoring for toxicity or bias, and confirming factual grounding.
+Action guardrails control what the model can do: limiting which tools it can call, capping amounts on financial operations, and requiring human approval for high-impact actions like sending a customer email or deleting a record.

 In practice, guardrails look like this: a customer-facing agent should never discuss competitors, reveal internal pricing logic, or promise something outside of policy.
 The guardrail system checks every response against these rules before it reaches the customer.
 If a response violates a rule, it gets blocked or rewritten.